Health Services for Harrow residents

 - Assessment and Brief Treatment Services at Honeypot Lane Clinic

-Psychotherapy, Behavioural Support and LD nurse.
-They work with service users new to mental health services.
-They will provide a detailed assessment in order to understand fully an individual’s needs, visit Honeypot Lane clinic: assessment and brief treatment services.
+Psychotherapy, Behavioural Support and and LD nurse are available to users new to mental health services.
+They provide a detailed assessment in order to fully understand an individual’s needs: Honeypot Lane clinic: assessment and brief treatment services.

 - Brent and Harrow Continuing Care Team